facelessuser/BracketHighlighter/docs/index.md

 This was originally forked from pyparadigm's _SublimeBrackets_ and _SublimeTagmatcher_ (both are no longer available).
 I forked this to fix some issues I had and to add some features I had wanted.
 I also wanted to improve the efficiency of the matching.

-Moving forward, I have thrown away all the all code and have completely rewritten the entire code base to allow for a more flexibility, faster, and more feature rich experience.
+Moving forward, I have thrown away all of the code and have completely rewritten the entire code base to allow for a more flexibility, faster, and more feature rich experience.

 <img src="http://dl.dropbox.com/u/342698/BracketHighlighter/Example1.png" border="0">